Start on default port (3000)

 List View

-The default view shows resources in a sortable table with columns for:
+The default view shows resources in a sortable table:

 - Name, Namespace, Status